risk-first/website/Executive-Summary.md

 How do we take this further?

-One idea we explore is that of the [Risk Landscape](Risk-Landscape):  Although the software team can't remove risk from their project, they can take actions that move them to a place in the [Risk Landscape](Risk-Landscape) where the risks on the project are more favourable than where they started.
+The first idea we explore is that of the [Risk Landscape](Risk-Landscape):  Although the software team can't remove risk from their project, they can take actions that move them to a place in the [Risk Landscape](Risk-Landscape) where the risks on the project are more favourable than where they started.

 From there, we examine basic risk archetypes you will encounter on the software project, to build up a [Taxonomy of Software Risk](Staging-And-Classifying), and look at which specific tools you can use to mitigate each kind of risk.

 Then, we look at different software practices, and how they mitigate various risks.
-Beyond this we examine the question:  _how can a risk-first approach inform the use of this technique?_  For example:
+Beyond this we examine the question:  _how can a Risk-First approach inform the use of this technique?_

+For example:

  - If we are introducing a **Sign-Off** in our process, we have to balance the risks it _mitigates_ (coordination of effort, quality control, information sharing) with the risks it _introduces_ (delays and process bottlenecks).
  - If we have **Redundant Systems**, this mitigates the risk of a _single point of failure_, but introduces risks around _synchronizing data_ and _communication_ between the systems.